 Focus on technique.
 Avoid swimming with a flat body as this limits the rotation of the shoulder along the spine’s axis.
 Body rotation can significantly reduce the risk of shoulder injuries.

 Do an active recovery workout.
-If your status recommendations show you’re overtraining while also feeling sore, try doing an active recovery workout.
+If your status recommendations show you’re overtraining while also feeling sore, try an active recovery workout.
 A light activity the following day will help reduce lactic acid buildup and muscle soreness.

 3. Nutrition.
 Nutrition is equally valuable for performance as much as recovery.
 Failure to replenish fluids and fuel your body can quickly result in sore muscles, fatigue and underperformance.

 How to use food for recovery?
 First off, stay hydrated during practice.
 Water flushes toxins out of the body, transports nutrients and helps with recovery.
-Within 30 minutes post-activity, eat to refuel your body.
+Then, within 30 minutes post-activity, eat to refuel your body.
 A few good choices for post-workout snacks are banana, nuts, or a protein-fueled drink.
 Nutritional recovery can help with your body’s readiness for the following practice and between races.

 How do you interpret Readiness Score?